-Perhaps the most concrete evidence of the effectiveness of placebo is related to post-surgical pain.
+Perhaps the most concrete evidence of the placebo effect is related to post-surgical pain.
 In a powerful study in the New England Journal of Medicine, 180 patients with knee osteoarthritis were randomly divided into three groups.
 One group had debris removed from the knee, the second group had the knee lavaged (rinsed), and the third group got a fake surgery.4

 The results were astounding!
 During the 24-month post-surgical follow-up procedures, there was no difference between the placebo group and the groups that actually received surgeries.
 All three groups got better.
-Two years later, when the placebo group was told they did not get the actual surgery, they were happily doing things like walking and playing basketball that they could not do before “surgery.”4
+Two years later, when the placebo group was told they did not get the actual surgery, they were happily doing things like walking and playing basketball—things that they could not do before “surgery.”4

 In another study on antidepressants, 51 subjects were divided into two groups.
 One group received a placebo and the other an antidepressant.
 Both groups experienced relief from depression, but surprisingly, the placebo group saw measurable changes in the prefrontal cortex of the brain that the antidepressant group did not.
 This surprising result was measured by a technique developed by UCLA called cordance, which measures regional brain activity.6

 This study and others suggest that not only does the placebo effect work, but it can make structural changes in the brain that can potentially support permanent benefits.6-9 The emerging science in the field of quantum healing suggests that self-awareness techniques such as meditation and yoga may support the body’s natural healing process.

 Could it also be possible that the placebo effect is a result of subtle self-awareness?
 How has self-awareness played a role in your own health journey?